 As your story unfolds, the point-of-view character faces conflicts and fears that force an awareness of the need to change.
 Without change, it seems certain the character will not overcome the story’s core challenge.
 For example, the classic Hero’s Journey serves as the foundation for the transformational POV Character Arc, one of the most popular structures in fiction and movies.

-For instance, here’s an arc illustrating the lead character’s emotional and behavioral progression in a cozy mystery.
+For instance, here’s an arc illustrating the character’s emotional and behavioral progression as the story unfolds.

 As you Build a Story Spine, you can use the information recorded in the lead character’s profile to show crucial changes in emotions and behaviors.
 For example, the POV Character Arc above shows how stress shifted the Enneagram Levels of Development as the plot progressed from HOOK to MIDPOINT, moving downward from a 3 to a 5 until rebounding to a 3 by the RESOLUTION.